 The Skill Assessment can only be purchased for TypeWell transcribers with a current service qualification.
 Here are some reasons why you might be seeing that message:

-• The email address belongs to a transcriber whose service qualification has been revoked.
-(In this case, the transcriber’s Educational History page will say “Refresher Course Required.”)
+- The email address belongs to a transcriber whose service qualification has been revoked.
+Their Educational History page will say “Refresher Course Required.”

 Logistics